 Black Fragrance is in the class of early spring teas known as "fresh tea".
-These teas are early spring harvest lots made to local customs of processing to bring out the favored aromas and flavors of the surrounding population.
+These are early spring harvest teas made to local customs of processing to bring out the favored aromas and flavors of the surrounding population.
 Typically, they are made in smaller quantities and are not made for export.
 In this case, our lot was grown on a small farm about 60 kilometers from Fuzhou, in Fujian Province.
 Lot #1.

-An exceptional black tea, it is grown and processed on a small farm using the much-prized Mei Zhan varietal.
-Farmer chose to make soem of this day's harvest as a black tea.
+Lot Notes.
+An exceptional black tea, it is grown and processed using the much-prized Mei Zhan cultivar.
+Farmer chose to make some of the day's harvest into a black.
 One will find rich, deep black tea flavors that are multi-layered.
 The leaves are carefully handled and processed to a uniform size and shape.
 The wonderful aroma of this lot was also noted.
 Upon tasting, we found this is a black that well reflects the artistry of a Fujianese black tea.
 Note, each year this tea's flavors will vary as it is single origin!
 This lot was harvested April 2020.

+Tasting Notes.
 The tea maker has created a black tea with an unusually sweet fragrance and complex flavor that grows in the mouth.
 We find notes of molasses and fruit.
 One will note its lingering finish and how it makes you feel after consuming.
 This tea well-exemplifies the elegance and light processing touch of the farmer.
 The tea will provide a very satisfying cup most anytime and goes well with food.